ThomThio/Sassy/README.md

 # Sassy
-The sexy way to connect to SAS Viya from your own computer
+The sexy way to connect to SAS Viya from your own computer!

-For inquiries, do drop me an email at thomas.thio@hotmail.com